Rapptz/discord.py/docs/api.rst

         :type: :class:`Permissions`

-    .. attribute:: colour
+    .. attribute:: color
                    color

-        The colour of a role.
+        The color of a role.

-        See also :attr:`Role.colour`
+        See also :attr:`Role.color`

-        :type: :class:`Colour`
+        :type: :class:`Color`

     .. attribute:: hoist